itai-markovetzky/hit-web-server/README.md

     5. Running 2 tests with JUNIT and publishing results with JUNIT plugin.
     6. Deploy to PRODUCTION if it's git tagged that is v* and passed all tests.

-The whole job is with timelimit of 20 minutes.
+The whole job is with time limit of 20 minutes.
 ## Accessing Containers

 In order to access to the **QA** Environment go to port **80**: